leagregorka/leagregorka.github.io/founders-club/index.md

 ---
 title: founders-club
-featured_image: /assets/images/espacot/espacot.jpg
+featured_image: /assets/images/foundersclub/foundersclub_2.png
 ---
 # FOUNDERS CLUB

 ##  WHAT IS IT?
-Founders Club is an exclusive invite-only membership group of experienced Founders that are invited to share expertise, ask for help and provide contacts at the monthly gatherings.
+Founders Club is an **exclusive invite-only membership group of experienced founders** who are invited to share expertise, ask for help and provide contacts at the club's monthly gatherings.

- {% include figure.html url="/assets/images/foundersclub/foundersclub_2.png" description="" %}
+ {% include figure.html url="/assets/images/foundersclub/foundersclub.jpg" description="" %}

 ## HOW IT STARTED?
-Since there are too many events to attend nowadays and, since everyone is focused on their personal and professional objectives, the networking quality is dropping faster than a speeding ticket.
+Since there are too many events to attend nowadays and and since everyone is focused on their personal and professional objectives, the networking quality is dropping faster than a speeding ticket.
 Founders Club is a project that was created by Founders Founders to solve exactly that problem.

 {% include figure.html url="/assets/images/foundersclub/foundersclub_3.jpeg" description="" %}

 ## HOW IT FUNCTIONS?

 The main purpose of the Club’s exclusivity is to grant the feeling of trust among the members, so they can share their most private and professional problems.
-For that reason, a rigorous selection process is always applied and only certain individuals are selected.
-We only choose the members whose life experience will be a great asset to other Founders Club members and who will love to learn from the other members as well.
+For that reason, a **rigorous selection process** is always applied and **only certain individuals are selected**.
+We only choose the members whose life experience would be a great asset to other Founders Club members and who would love to learn from other members as well.

+{% include figure.html url="/assets/images/foundersclub/foundersclub_4.png" description="" %}

-Club’s members are united on monthly basis at exclusive dinners and other activities and also on other occasional events (weekend retreats, travels, etc.).
+Club members are united on monthly basis at **exclusive dinners with special activities** (e.g. karting, wine tasting) and also on **other occasional events** (weekend retreats, travels, etc.).

+Club members are also entitled to other benefits such as office space rental and participatin on closed events of Founders Founders community.

-{% include figure.html url="/assets/images/espacot/espacot_11.jpg" description="" %}
+{% include figure.html url="/assets/images/foundersclub/foundersclub_6.png" description="" %}

 ## MY ROLE

-??
+I am the the Foudners Club promoter and organizer, which means I am reponsible for all club's operations.
+Therefore, I am in charge of the the Founders Club activities, benefits, current and future members.
+The maojirty of my work consists of coordination the acitvity processes - from the idea phase, to activity schedueling and members invitations, and also the alignment of member's availability.

+{% include figure.html url="/assets/images/foundersclub/foundersclub_5.png" description="" %}